13 Things to Expect on the First Day of Boarding a Cruise Ship

-When you enter the cruise terminal, you’ll go through an airport-style security screening.
+When you enter the terminal, you’ll go through an airport-style security screening before you board the cruise ship.
 Your carry-on bags will be screened and you’ll walk through a metal detector, but unlike an airport, you may also be asked to fill out a health questionnaire.

 6. Board the ship.

 After you’ve checked in, you’ll be directed to a waiting area if the ship isn’t ready to receive passengers yet, or directly to the gangway to board immediately.
-As you’re preparing to board, the ship’s photographers will offer to take your photo in front of a scenic background.
+As you’re preparing to board the cruise ship, the ship’s photographers will offer to take your photo in front of a scenic background.
 Posing is voluntary, though most people do.
 You’ll have the opportunity to purchase the photo onboard after you set sail.

 7. Expect a delay before getting into your cabin.

 Depending on how early you board, cabins might not be ready yet.
-If that’s the case, head to the buffet for lunch.
+If that’s the case, head to the buffet as it’s typically your best bet for lunch on embarkation day.
 You can also use this time to make speciality dining reservations, pre-book your shore excursions, and make spa appointments.
-Turnover day can be hectic for the crew, and your fellow passengers will be frazzled after a long day of travel and finding their way around unfamiliar surroundings, so be patient and know that things will be more relaxed once the ship casts off
+Turnover day can be hectic for the crew, and your fellow passengers will be frazzled after a long day of travel and finding their way around unfamiliar surroundings, so be patient and know that things will be more relaxed once the ship casts off.

 8. Listen for an announcement that cabins are ready.